sedouard/resume/readme.md

 ```

-Now almost immeditley you'll see Azure Websites go to work:
+Now almost immeditley you'll see your deployment go to work:

 ![](ScreenShots/ss15.png)